Madallah Al-Olayan

-Madallah Al-Olayan (مد الله علي العليان, born 25 August 1994) is a Saudi professional footballer who currently plays as a right back for Saudi club Al-Ittihad.
+Madallah Ali Al-Olayan (مد الله علي العليان, born 25 August 1994) is a Saudi Arabian professional footballer who currently plays as a full back for Saudi club Al-Ettifaq.

 Playing career

+Madallah Alolayan started the youth ranks of Al-Al-Taawoun At the age of 13 years old.

-Alolayan made his professional debut during a 2-1 loss against Al-Faisaly on 6 December 2012, replacing Basem Al-Sharif after 78 minutes.
+and made his professional debut during a 2-1 loss against Al-Faisaly on 6 December 2012, replacing Basem Al-Sharif after 78 minutes.
 His first experience as a part of the starting XI came three months later, when he played 90 minutes against Al-Ittihad FC in March.
 His playing time increased during the 2013–14 season, where he made 23 combined league and cup appearances.
 Al-Taawoun finished 5th.

 His role decreased again the following season, where he made only seven appearances, and Al-Taawoun finished 9th.

+On 24 January 2020 He Joined Al-Hilal on 3 Years deal contract he made debut match aagints abha and wins 2-1.he play 29 game and Scoring 3 goals.

 On 22 January 2022, Al-Olayan joined Al-Ittihad in a swap deal that saw Saud Abdulhamid join Al-Hilal.

+On 7 July 2024, Al-Olayan joined Al-Ettifaq on a four-year deal.